 I went full-circle, ending up right back where I started, in the green living niche.

-This time I won’t focus on organic products but sustainability.
-This can mean many different things but for me, right now, it means making changes in the home to become zero waste, self-sufficient, less polluting and more frugal.
+This time I won’t focus on organic products but on sustainability.
+This can mean many different things but for me, right now, it means making changes in the home to become energy efficient, electrify everything, switch to renewables, limit plastics, support biodiversity and advocate for change.

 What are my credentials to enable me to write about these issues with authority?
 Good question!
 I am currently studying sustainability, learning how we can make changes to be more sustainable in the home but also with the actions we take with the companies we support.

-Yes, the small changes we make as individuals are important but without governments and businesses making significant changes, we’ll never reach climate change targets, reduce biodiversity loss and create a sustainable world for future generations.
+While the changes we make as individuals are important, without governments and businesses making significant changes, we’ll never reach climate change targets, reduce biodiversity loss and create a sustainable world for future generations.
+This is why it’s vital to advocate for change, vote and demand action from all levels of government.

 Transparency in Business